material-components/material-components-ios/components/TextFields/README.md

 The actual components (`MDCTextField` & `MDCMultilineTextField`) are 'dumb': they do not have styles, animations, or advanced features.
 They are designed to be controlled from the outside, via very liberal public API, with a text input controller.

-Most text input controllers included are based on `MDCTextInputControllerDefault` which manipulates the exposed elements of the text field to make placeholders float.
+Most text input controllers included are based on `MDCTextInputControllerUnderline` which manipulates the exposed elements of the text field to make placeholders float.

 There is also a text input controller for full-width forms (`MDCTextInputControllerFullWidth`).
-Like `MDCTextInputControllerDefault`, it also handles errors and character counting.
+Like `MDCTextInputControllerUnderline`, it also handles errors and character counting.

 Customize the included text input controllers via their parameters or create your own to express your app's brand identity thru typography, color, and animation: if the placeholder should move, add constraints or change the frame.
 If the trailing label should display validation information, change the text and color it.